abhoi/Speech2Code/README.md

 # speech2code
-An application that generators code based on speech.
+An application that generates code based on speech.
+Currently only supports English to Python.

 ## Contributors